 Students do not care which response system we use.
 They want a single, consistent, reliable, affordable solution.
 In 2004, I surveyed 5,000 students and found that 12 different clicker systems were in use on campus.
 Some students had purchased up to 7 remotes, most used in only one class.
 The market at that time was being driven then by publishers who bundled clicker systems with books.
 We responded by investigating and introducing a centrally supported system to which all of the clicker-using faculty migrated.
 Our 2011-2012 transition has evidenced similar solidarity.
 I track developments in this area and attest that the clicker world is not so variable in functionality to warrant the cost to students of supporting multiple systems.
 Students justifiably do not want to purchase multiple devices for different courses that serve the same function.

 Most OSU faculty are not brand-specific; instructors want a easy-to-use, reliable, powerful, well-supported clicker system that meets their pedagogical needs.
 An effective system for OSU strikes a balance of these factors.
 Several math and science instructors, for instance, use clickers to post and compare student solutions to problems.
 This requires numerical entry to several decimal places.
 Turning works well for this pedagogical model.

 These are factual metrics only.
 I do not base the value of an instructional technology on the degree of adoption, but rather on its effectiveness for teaching and learning.
-TAC does not promote technology use; we promote quality outcomes.
+Technology Across the Curriculum does not promote technology use; we promote quality outcomes.

 Rick Brand (Media Services) deftly led that effort in 2003-2005.